-Perhaps one of the greatest gift that parents could give to their child is music lessons.
+Perhaps one of the greatest gifts that parents could give to their child is music lessons.
 Studies show that playing the piano positively

 influences children’s intellectual development, stimulates memory and fosters a creative imagination.
 Start your musical journey today and study the art of music and piano with Greg Drover.
 Greg has a passion for teaching and many years of experience.

 Contact Greg today to arrange an appointment.
 You will have a chance to try his grand piano and he will answer any questions you may have.

 PHOTO COURTESY THE OTTAWA CITIZEN AND THE OTTAWA SENATORS NHL HOCKEY CLUB